whykay/diversity-in-tech-ireland/README.md

 # Diversity in Tech in Ireland
 I've been maintaining a list of Diversity in Tech groups around the island of Ireland since 2017, and I think it's about the right time to get more of the community involved (and a chance for me to try a new framework out).

+This means I can crowdsource any updates to the list of diversity in tech groups in Ireland and Northern Ireland.
+Folks can send in PRs, to do that, they will need to update the "diversityGroups.yaml" in src/_data.
+If you don't want to do that, you can create an issue or drop me an email at contact@codinggrace.com

+# Irish hosted events (not started yet in this project)
 Also on my TODO list is write something to pull Irish hosted events

 * where I can curate them